 - Combination FSA

 - Dependent care FSA

 FSAs offer pre-tax savings on eligible expenses.
 Employees enrolled in a medical FSA may also enroll in certain types of HRAs.
 Just like an HRA, a flexible spending account is employer-owned.
 However, employees can contribute to their FSA, while they cannot contribute to their health reimbursement arrangement.

 Want to learn more about the products we offer?
-Subscribe to our blog.
+Subscribe to our blog, or explore more here.